 Dealing With Snow Mold

-Snow mold is an especially prevalent fungal disease affecting lawns.
-Pink or gray circular spots up to 1 foot in diameter appear in winter or spring.
+Snow mold is an especially prevalent fungal disease affecting lawns under the cover of snow.
+Pink or gray circular spots up to 1 foot in diameter appear in winter or spring after snow melt.
 The grass blades often become water-soaked, turn reddish-brown and then turn tan.
 When sunlight strikes the patch, you will see pinkish threads of fungal material.
 Snow mold is most likely to strike when fall temperatures have been very cool, and snowfall covers the lawn while it is still damp.
 Too much nitrogen fertilizer in the fall can also leave the grass vulnerable to snow mold.

 There is not much required in the way of treatment.
 Snow mold naturally disappears as the weather dries.
 You can take measures to prevent snow mold from reappearing the next fall and winter.
 Make sure you stop fertilizing at least six weeks before the first expected snow, cut the grass short and remove all leaves and debris that can harbor fungal spores.